-Sometimes you need to create some database on a development MySQL server, to run some tests on, and you want to populate it with many records, to make your tests more meaningful.
+Sometimes you need to create a test database on a development MySQL server, to run some tests on, and you want to populate it with many records, to make your tests more meaningful.
 This document lists a couple of quick and dirty ways that I use to achieve that.

 On most Linux distributions, there is a file at

 /usr/share/dict/words which contains a list of words, each on a